modimore/modimore.github.io/content/pages/resume.md

 	<a href="https://github.com/modimore"><span class="print-visible">github.com/</span>modimore</a>
 </div>

-Software developer with an ongoing passion for Python, computer graphics and game development, and general problem-solving.
-More recently gaining interest and practical experience with dev-ops and project management.
+Software developer interested in problem solving, mathematics, and software architecture especially as related to Conway's law and how to make the project vision consistent with the implementation.
+My favourite languages are Python, Haskell, and C++.

 ### Work Experience